Bob-the-Bobothy/goojango/README.md

 # goojango

-this is just me trying to setup a django webserver, and I put it on Github to share between platforms
+*I think this repo is gonna hold the Turlock Rock and Gem Show source?*

-## instructions to port to django:
+## Instructions to port to Django:

 *if your files are in php, port them to HTML*